kaspernissen/docs.humio.com/content/operation/installation/system_administration.md

 To upgrade Humio, pull the latest version of the Docker container and run it using the same Docker arguments, especially the same data directories.

-!!! note
+{{% notice note %}}
 All Humio images are tagged with a version.
 You should specify the version of the image when you run it.
 In the example below latest is used.
+{{% /notice %}}

 ```
 docker stop humio | true